 Cubs' Ben Zobrist: Out of Friday's lineup

-Zobrist is not in the lineup for Friday's game against the Angels.
+Zobrist is not in the lineup for Friday's game against the Diamondbacks.

-Zobrist will take a seat for the second time in the last three games as David Bote starts at second base and Mark Zagunis in right field Friday.
-The 38-year-old is slashing .333/.442/.333 through 43 plate appearances and is without an extra-base hit.
+Zobrist heads to the bench for the second time in the last three games as he is just 2-for-17 over his last six contests.
+Kris Bryant will start in right field for the Cubs while David Bote takes over at third base.

 More News